n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > the active font to see if it includes a `blwf`, `pstf`, or `pref`
 > lookup in the GSUB table that affects the consonants encountered in
 > the syllable.
+>
+> However, checking for GSUB support ensures that the expected
+> behavior is implemented in the active font, and is therefore the
+> most reliable approach.

 The algorithm for determining the base consonant is